-Reportedly not a success, 1937’s Lost Horizon was Frank Capra’s first super-production, harnessing every scrap of Columbia’s studio resources to bring to life a book that Capra clearly fell in love with, James Hilton’s fantasy about a magical place ‘far away from war and strife and hunger and suffering.’
+Reportedly not a success, 1937’s Lost Horizon was Frank Capra’s first super-production.
+Every scrap of Columbia’s studio resources were harnessed to bring to life James Hilton’s fantasy about a magical place ‘far away from war and strife and hunger and suffering.’
 Capra’s instinct for casting and direction enable him to make an interesting concept so attractive that its essential poverty of spirit (yes) isn’t immediately apparent.
 Capra’s master screenwriter Robert Riskin has no trouble fashioning a sensational first act, and a suspenseful third.
 But the middle third is mainly static exposition and talk, with a hero that must repeatedly explain why he isn’t doing anything.

 Among ‘lost world’ fantasies Lost Horizon is one of the greats.
 Certain sections are beautiful in and of themselves.
 The movie has always been called Thoughtful and Inspiring, yet it didn’t catch on the same way Capra’s comedies did.
 Are fantasies like this one necessarily limited in appeal?
 Or were audiences disappointed by a movie that wants them to think, instead of regaling them with the delightful, earthy characters that were so beloved in his It Happened One Night?